 In June, the rates on certificates of deposit (CDs) took a turn for the worse as the national averages show negative movement.
 Major rate cuts from some online banks contributed to the noticeable dip.
 But, we do not believe that this is the beginning of a new rate trend.

-During the past month, the national averages for CD rates of terms from 12 months to 5 years fell.
+During the past month, the national average of CD rates of terms from 12 months to 5 years fell.
 These are the first instances of rate drops for this year.

 The most notable rate changes come from Bank of America, which slashed its entire line of already-dismal CD rates to even lower levels.
 For example, Bank of America’s 60-month CD rate fell from 0.20% APY to 0.15% APY.